riiid/gradle-github-plugin/README.md

 }
 ```

-If an asset is directory, `gradle-github-plugin` will zip this directory, `outputs.zip` by name.
+If an asset is directory, `gradle-github-plugin` will zip the directory, `outputs.zip` by name.
 For example, `app/build/outputs` is compressed into `app/build/outputs.zip`.
-And the file will be removed after uploaded.
+The file will be removed after uploaded.

 Finally you can see `githubRelease` task